Leon County BOCC

 Must maintain Standard professional certification as a Building Plans Examiner.
 Continuation of employment with the County as a Building Plans Reviewer shall be based on the conversion of a provisional license to a Standard Plans Examiner license in one of the following disciplines: building, plumbing, electrical, or mechanical, consistent with the criteria and provisions outlined in Florida Statutes and as implemented by the Board.
 Show knowledge of FL construction laws through successful completion of the State Principles and Practices Exam.
 Maintain continuing education for licensure as required by FL Statute 468.
 Maintain licensure by performing daily duties as outlined in Florida Statute and FL Administrative Code 61G19.

 All Leon County employees (regular full-time and part-time, OPS, and PRN) are required to work before, during and after a Declared Local State of Emergency (DLSOE).
 Participation is considered a condition of employment.

-Formal application, resume, rating of education and experience, oral interview, writing sample, and reference checks.
+Formal application, rating of education and experience, oral interview, reference check, drug testing.